OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

     *   Tier 3 Gacha Machine: Costs 3 Gacha Tokens per draw.
 *   **Interaction**:
     *   Players can interact with a Gacha Machine to initiate a draw if they have sufficient Gacha Tokens (typically by clicking/tapping a draw button associated with the machine).
-    *   During the Battle Management Phase, players can inspect each Gacha Machine (e.g., by clicking/tapping its body) to view the `GachaBallInstance`s currently available in its "Current Battle Gacha Pool," including counts if multiple identical types are present.
+    *   During the Battle Management Phase, players can inspect each Gacha Machine (e.g., by clicking/tapping its body) to view the `GachaBallInstance`s currently available in its BattleInventory, including counts if multiple identical types are present.

 ### 8.2.
 Battle Initialization: Populating Gacha Machine Pools

 At the very start of each battle (e.g., during a `BATTLE_SETUP_PHASE`):

 1. For each `GachaBallTier` (1, 2, and 3):
-    *   A temporary **"Current Battle Gacha Pool"** is created.
-This pool will serve as the drawable inventory for that tier's Gacha Machine for the duration of the current battle.
+    *   A temporary **BattleInventory** is created.
+This will serve as the drawable inventory for that tier's Gacha Machine for the duration of the current battle.
     *   A single, temporary **"Battle Discard Pile"** is created for the battle.
-2. To populate these Current Battle Gacha Pools:
+2. To populate these BattleInventories:
-    *   A deep copy of each GachaBallInstance from the Master Run Gacha Pool is created and placed into the corresponding Current Battle Gacha Pool of the same tier.
+    *   A deep copy of each GachaBallInstance from the RunInventory is created and placed into the corresponding BattleInventory of the same tier.
-    *   These temporary instances are assigned a `current_location_state` of `IN_BATTLE_GACHA_POOL_TIER_X` (e.g., `IN_BATTLE_GACHA_POOL_TIER_1` for temporary instances in the Tier 1 Battle Pool).
+    *   These temporary instances are assigned a `current_location_state` of `IN_BATTLE_INVENTORY_TIER_X` (e.g., `IN_BATTLE_INVENTORY_TIER_1` for temporary instances in the Tier 1 Battle Pool).
-    *   Crucially, the original `GachaBallInstance`s within the Master Run Gacha Pool **do not change their state** or "move"; they remain in their `IN_MASTER_RUN_POOL_TIER_X` state.
-This ensures the Master Run Gacha Pool is preserved.
+    *   Crucially, the original `GachaBallInstance`s within the RunInventory **do not change their state** or "move"; they remain in their `IN_RUN_INVENTORY_TIER_X` state.
+This ensures the RunInventory is preserved.
 The temporary instances created for the battle are the ones drawn from Gacha Machines.

 ### 8.3.
 Drawing from a Gacha Machine

 During the Battle Management Phase, when a player activates a Gacha Machine:

 1. The required Gacha Tokens are deducted from the player's current Gacha Token count.
-2. A `GachaBallInstance` is randomly selected from that Gacha Machine's Current Battle Gacha Pool.
+2. A `GachaBallInstance` is randomly selected from that Gacha Machine's BattleInventory.
 3. The selected `GachaBallInstance`'s `current_location_state` is updated:
     *   If it's a Unit GachaBall (`category == GachaBallCategory.UNIT` as defined in Section 4.5), its state changes to `IN_PLAYER_BENCH` and spawn in the player's bench.
-    *   If it's an Item GachaBall (`category == GachaBallCategory.ITEM` as defined in Section 4.5), its state changes to `IN_BATTLE_INVENTORY` and spawn in the player's inventory.
+    *   If it's an Item GachaBall (`category == GachaBallCategory.ITEM` as defined in Section 4.5), its state changes to `IN_ITEM_INVENTORY` and spawn in the player's inventory.
-4. The drawn `GachaBallInstance` is removed from that Gacha Machine's Current Battle Gacha Pool (it cannot be drawn again from that machine in the current battle unless it is reshuffled from the discard pile).
+4. The drawn `GachaBallInstance` is removed from that Gacha Machine's BattleInventory (it cannot be drawn again from that machine in the current battle unless it is reshuffled from the discard pile).

 ### 8.4.
 Battle Discard Piles